Why volunteer with us?

-Volunteering at NNRF is challenging and exciting.
-We offer opportunities across most of our projects.
-NNRF is able to deliver a wide range and scope of services because of the invaluable contribution of our volunteers, so thank you in advance for thinking about joining us!
+Volunteering at NNRF is a challenging and exciting opportunity.
+We are only able to deliver such a wide range and scope of services because of the invaluable contribution of our volunteers, so thank you in advance for thinking about joining us!

-We can offer people from the local community of all backgrounds and ages an insight into the lives of those who have travelled hundreds or thousands of miles to seek sanctuary in this country; face them with facts, and encourage them to speak up for the rights of refugees and asylum seekers.
+We can offer people from the local community an insight into the lives of those who have made incredible journeys to seek sanctuary in this country, and face them with facts about their experiences here.

-Up to a third of our volunteers come from refugee and asylum seeking background themselves.
+Up to a third of our volunteers come from a refugee or asylum seeking background themselves.
 Volunteering at NNRF enables them to maintain their existing skills and develop new ones.
 It increases their confidence, improves their communication skills and motivates them to keep active and engaged.

 Possible volunteering roles may include: